reliverse/cli/README.md

 **Why you don't use monorepo?**

 Our mission is to make web development accessible and understandable for everyone.
 By everyone, we also mean any tool.
 Unfortunately, not every web tool works perfectly with monorepo, including Bun, which is critical for us.
 Strange things can sometimes happen with a monorepo codebase.
 But it depends on the vision of the project.
 If there is a real need for monorepo and all the tools work well, we will be free to switch to it.
-There has already been an attempt to switch to a monorepo structure, the developments were saved and available as a monorepo bootstrap using Reliverse CLI itself.
+There has already been an attempt to switch to a monorepo structure, the developments were saved and available as a monorepo bootstrap using @reliverse/cli itself.

 ## Reliverse Addons